micropython/micropython/docs/library/ubluetooth.rst

     Currently supported values are:

-    - ``'mac'``: Returns the device MAC address.
-If a device has a fixed address (e.g. PYBD) then it will be returned.
-Otherwise (e.g. ESP32) a random address will be generated when the BLE interface is made active.

-      **Note:** on some ports, accessing this value requires that the interface is active (so that the MAC address can be queried from the controller).
+    - ``'mac'``: The current address in use, depending on the current address mode.
+      This returns a tuple of ``(addr_type, addr)``.

+      See :meth:`gatts_write <BLE.gap_scan>` for details about address type.

+      This may only be queried while the interface is currently active.

+    - ``'addr_mode'``: Sets the address mode.
+Values can be:

+        * 0x00 - PUBLIC - Use the controller's public address.
+        * 0x01 - RANDOM - Use a generated static address.
+        * 0x02 - RPA - Use resolvable private addresses.
+        * 0x03 - NRPA - Use non-resolvable private addresses.

+      By default the interface mode will use a PUBLIC address if available, otherwise it will use a RANDOM address.

     - ``'gap_name'``: Get/set the GAP device name used by service 0x1800,
       characteristic 0x2a00.
 This can be set at any time and changed multiple